dmeehan1968/junie-explorer/README.md

 The memory usage is taken immediately after the scanning of logs, and likely before garbage collection can occur, but its not guaranteed to be a reflection of peak memory usage.

-### Max Workers
+### Max Workers/Concurrency

-When loading the logs, concurrent workers are used to improve performance.
-By default, the maximum concurrency supported by your system will be used (CPU cores).
-If you want to limit the concurrency to avoid interference with other processes, you can use the CONCURRENCY environment variable:
+By default, the application will use the main thread to load the logs.
+This is sufficient for most use cases, but if you have a large number of logs, you can enable worker threads to improve performance, up to the maximum number of CPU cores on your system.

 Bash:
 ```shell